Gregorio Cárdenas Hernández: Fame

 Cárdenas became a celebrity in Mexico, being the first multiple murderer receiving widespread media attention in that country.
 In the years following his murders there were reports of several copycat murderers imitating his crimes and an (illegal) pornographic movie based on his story was made.
 Cárdenas himself wrote three books while in prison and was regularly questioned and investigated by the country's top psychiatrists and criminologists.
 Cárdenas was allowed to pursue psychiatry and law studies while in prison.
 He learned to play the piano, wrote poetry, and even married in prison.
 His wife bore him four children.

 In 1976 Cárdenas was pardoned by president Luis Echeverría.
 He was invited by interior secretary Mario Moya Palencia to give a speech in the Congress of the Union, where he was celebrated as a hero.
 He was hailed as a "great example" and a "clear case of rehabilitation".
 Cárdenas completed his law studies and worked as a lawyer until his death in 1999.

+In popular culture

-A chance meeting with Alejandro Jodorowsky in a backstreet bar in Mexico City inspired the psycho-magician to create the 1989 film Santa Sangre, based loosely on Cárdenas's life.
+A chance meeting with Alejandro Jodorowsky in a backstreet bar in Mexico City inspired the filmmaker to create the 1989 film Santa Sangre, based loosely on Cárdenas's life.

+Cárdenas is portrayed by Bruno Bichir in the Apple TV+ crime drama Women in Blue (Las Azules), set in Mexico City in 1971.
+The series depicts him as a Lecumberri inmate who has studied law in prison, whose insight helps members of the city's first women's police corps understand the mind of the fictional serial killer they are hunting.